jdalrymple/gitbeaker/README.md

 - Added es5 support and clarified the default supported versions of node (>=8.0.0 for default)
 - Updating project docs for consistency
 - Adding project unsharing to API.
 It was in the docs, but missing from the API
 - Updating deprecated protected branches endpoint.
-Previously this was `projects.branches.protect` now its `projects.protectedBranches.add`
+Previously this was `projects.branches.protect` now its `projects.protectedBranches.protect`
 - Added Owned Runners and Runner Jobs API

 ### Breaking Changes between 1.3.3 and 2.1.0